echemdb/svgdigitizer/doc/index.md

  <text>operator: Mr. X</text>]
 ```

-The data is stored in a [pandas](https://pandas.pydata.org/) dataframe:
+The sampled data can be extracted as a [pandas](https://pandas.pydata.org/) dataframe:
 ```python
 >>> plot.df
 	        x	        y